 It seems that, somewhere along the line, these traditions of offering baby teeth to a small rodent were intertwined with the traditional European figure of a good and helpful fairy.
 It is probably also no coincidence that the tooth fairy increased in popularity around the same time as Disney began releasing films featuring helpful fairy characters, such "Cinderella," "Peter Pan," and "Pinocchio."

 Should You Tell Your Kids About the Tooth Fairy?

 Is it wrong to make children believe in imaginary characters such as the tooth fairy or Santa Clause?
 There doesn't seem to be any evidence for such an assertion.
 In fact, as Lillian Brown noted in 1908, the tooth fairy can help ease children through the rite of passage that is losing their baby teeth.

 The tradition is often a source of comfort, providing children with something to look forward to during a time that can at first be seen painful and frightening.
 When surveyed, the majority of parents and of children who have learned that the tooth fairy isn't real report positive feelings towards the tradition of the tooth fairy.

-If your child has started to lose their baby teeth, then it is a good idea to take them to an Edmonton dental clinic, such as one of the clinics of the Azarko Dental Group.
+If your child has started to lose their baby teeth, then it is a good idea to take them to an Edmonton dental clinic, such as the Azarko Dental Group dental clinic.
 The tooth fairy can help your child say goodbye to their baby teeth, and our Edmonton children's dentists can ensure that their adult teeth grow in healthy and strong.

-Feel free to bring your child in to one of our two Edmonton dental clinic locations today:
+Feel free to bring your child in to our Edmonton dental clinic location today:

 14938 Stony Plain Rd.